 - Understand contributors to lung cancer development other than tobacco.

-- Develop or optimize predictive markers to assist with therapeutic decision-making.
+- Develop or optimize biomarkers to assist with therapeutic decision-making.

-2 US Secretary of Defense.
+3 US Secretary of Defense.
 2016.
 Memorandum for Secretaries of the Military Departments.
-Washington, DC: US Secretary of Defense.
+Washington, DC: US Secretary

 LCRP-Supported Key Research Resources